 drag a red circle icon to its position between the blocks it connects.

 Portal icons are needed to create and display paths.

 Note Please be sure all of the OBlock's portals are represented by icons before making paths.

 - To change the name of a portal, first select it from the list, then change the name in the Portal Name text field and lastly, press the Change Name button.

 - To delete a portal, select it from the list and press the Delete Portal button.

 - The Done button completes the creation and/or editing of Portals.

-The purpose of this window is to create and edit the paths in the track circuit.
-In this mode, no panel items can be moved or selected.
+Path Editing modeUse this window is to create and edit the paths in the track circuit.
+In this mode, no panel items can be moved and only track and portal icons can be selected.

 - The Edit Paths window has a list of the paths already defined for the track circuit and a text field to name paths to be created.